Get rid of those annoying question marks

 PCI\VEN_15AD&DEV_0405&SUBSYS_040515AD&REV_00 PCI\VEN_15AD&DEV_0405&SUBSYS_040515AD PCI\VEN_15AD&DEV_0405&CC_030000 PCI\VEN_15AD&DEV_0405&CC_0300

-Now you can go to a site like PCIDatabase and type in the vendor ID and device ID.
+Now you can go to a site like PC ID Repository and search their list using the Vendor ID and Dev ID.
 Where are those numbers?
 The part after VEN_ is the Vendor ID.
 In the first line above, it’s 15AD.
 The device ID is the part after DEV_, which is 0405 in the above case.

 Now just go through all the Base System Device listed there and figure out exactly which driver you need to download.
 If you have any questions, feel free to post a comment.
 Enjoy!